Lumu Virtual Appliance - Deploy on VirtualBox

 Lumu Virtual Appliance (VA) is a virtualized machine that provides you with all the elements required to collect network metadata to provide you with maximum visibility when it comes to identifying compromised network endpoints within your ...

-• Deploy Lumu VA in Azure
+• Deploy Lumu VA in Hyper-V

 Lumu Virtual Appliance (VA) is a virtualized machine that provides you with all the elements required to collect network metadata to provide you with maximum visibility when it comes to identifying compromised network endpoints within your ...